-We easily make 8-10 different cookie recipes each holiday season so that each member of the family has several favorites to choose from.
-It’s fun to look back and see how each cookie came to be on our Christmas cookie list.
+We easily make 8-10 different cookie recipes each holiday season.
+This assures that each member of the family has several favorites to choose from.
+It’s fun to look back and see how each cookie came to be on our Christmas cookie recipe list.
 Just as we bring furniture and pictures to a marriage, favorite family cookie recipes come too.
 Terry grew up with the Peanut Butter Blossom, which were new to me.
 My Grandma made the double chocolate cookies and the pizzelle maker I use is the one she used 40+ years ago.
+These Brown Butter Rosemary Shortbread cookies very quickly found their way into our hearts….or, better yet, tummies!
 I’ll be curious to see what cookie recipes my kids take with them when they set up a home of their own.

 A recent addition to the line-up has been a Rosemary Shortbread cookie that was offered at a Cookie Swap I attended several years back.
 While I loved this recipe, I was anxious to take it up a notch by using browned butter.
 Browning butter takes an already yummy kitchen staples to serious new heights.
-Its nutty, caramel flavor is perfection in short bread cookies and over pastas where it doesn’t have to compete for attention on your palate.
+Its nutty, caramel flavor is perfection in shortbread cookies and over pasta where it doesn’t have to compete for attention on your palate.
 I used Irish butter because its higher fat content makes it just that much more flavorful.
-And while brown butter is outstanding on its own, adding some rosemary to it makes you question the adage ‘you can’t improve perfection.’
-Thus was born Brown Butter Rosemary Cookies.
+And while shortbread cookies are outstanding on their own, adding some brown butter and rosemary to this cookie recipe makes you question the adage ‘you can’t improve perfection.’
+Thus was born Brown Butter Rosemary Shortbread Cookies.

-Rosemary in a cookie?
+Rosemary in a shortbread cookie?
+Really???
 Don’t knock it until you try it!
 In this recipe, the sweetness from the sugar is complemented by the caramel of the browned butter.
 Salt and a hint of pine from the rosemary adds just enough pleasant surprise to your taste buds to make these very distinctive Brown Butter Rosemary Cookies work into your cookie repertoire.
+If you were looking for another addition to your Christmas Cookie recipe list, this is worthy of consideration.

 Just a note, you can’t just brown the butter called for in a recipe that didn’t specifically call for browned butter (yeah…I found that out the hard way…twice!)
 Browning the butter causes some evaporation (like 20%), so you need to accommodate by adding more butter.
 There’s your fun fact for the day.